AmadeusW/amadeusw.github.io/_posts/2016-04-16-window-show-hides-parent-in-tablet-mode.md

 ![demo gif](/blogData/window-show-hides-parent-in-tablet-mode/demo.gif)

 This is not a desired behavior for small popup windows.
-To fix it, disallow the window from maximizing by setting `ResizeMode` property to either `NoResize` or `CanMinimize`.
+To fix it, disallow the window from maximizing:
+Set `ResizeMode` property to either `NoResize` or `CanMinimize`.

 ```csharp
 var myWindow = new MyWindow()